rajabalianomid/Verivox/README.md

 # README #

-This application is base on plugins, you could add functionality without modify app core
+This application is base on Plug And Play Architecture , you could add functionality without modify app core

 ### The technologie implemented ###